Bhagavad Gita Chapter 9 Verse 21 Meaning

 Available in 28 languages

-This verse from Chapter 9 of the Bhagavad Gita highlights a practical insight: They, having enjoyed the vast heaven, enter the world of mortals when their merit is exhausted; thus abiding by the injunctions of the three (Vedas) and desiring objects of desires, they attain to the state of coming and going.
+They, having enjoyed the vast heaven, enter the world of mortals when their merit is exhausted; thus abiding by the injunctions of the three (Vedas) and desiring objects of desires, they attain to the The teaching here extends the chapter's central concern with supreme devotion.
+Classical commentators have noted how this verse bridges philosophical understanding with practical guidance.
+The verse operates on multiple levels.

 — Explained by the Nitya Team